Pseudo-Geometric Strongly Regular Graphs with a Regular Point: A problem by Gardiner, Godsil, Hensel, and Royle

 Gardiner et al.~\cite{GARDINER1992161} characterized strongly regular graphs where {\em all} vertices have second subconstituents being antipodal distance-regular graphs.
 These consist of the Moore graphs, the complements of the triangular graphs, and certain other more interesting complements of so-called semi-partial geometries, such as the collinearity graph of the symplectic generalized quadrangle $W(q)$.

+Suppose now that $\G$ is a strongly regular $(\nu,k,\lambda,\mu)$-graph with {\em at least one} vertex such the second subconstituent with respect to this vertex $x$ is an antipodal distance-regular $r$-cover of a complete graph $K_n$ with (generic) intersection array $\{n-1,n-2-a_1, 1; 1, c_2, n-1\}$ and distinct eigenvalues $n-1,-1,\theta_1,\theta_2$.
+It follows from arguments such as in the proof of Lemma \ref{lem:spectrum} that $\theta_1$ and $\theta_2$ are also the nontrivial eigenvalues of $\G$, and that the only possible eigenvalues of the first subconstituent $\G_1(x)$ are $\lambda$, $\theta_1$, $\theta_2$, and $\theta_1+\theta_2+1$, where that latter has multiplicity $n-1$ (unless it equals $\lambda$, in which case the joint multiplicity equals $n$).
+Moreover, $\theta_1+\theta_2=a_1-c_2$ and $n-2-a_1=(r-1)c_2$.
+Using this, we can characterize some of the above examples (assuming just one second subconstituent being a distance-regular cover).

+Indeed, it follows easily that if $\lambda=0$, then $\G$ is a Moore graph.
+If $\theta_1=1$, then the second subconstituent is a complete bipartite graph minus a matching, and $\G$ must be the complement of a triangular graph.
+If $\G_1(x)$ is a disjoint union of cliques, then it follows (by using the standard equations for the parameters such as the above) that $\G$ is pseudo-geometric with the parameters of the collinearity graph of a generalized quadrangle $\GQ(\sqrt{n},\sqrt{n})$.

-We can apply our main theorem to the case that $s=t$ to give a characterization of all graphs containing at least one regular point in this setting, thus resolving an open problem in \cite{GARDINER1992161}.
+In the latter case, we can apply our main theorem to the case that $s=t$ to give a characterization of all graphs containing at least one regular point in this setting, thus partially resolving an open problem in \cite{GARDINER1992161}.

 Throughout this section, we will thus consider a strongly regular graph $\Gamma$ with parameters with a regular point $v$; in this case, $\Gamma_2(v)$ is a distance-regular, antipodal $q$-cover of $K_{q^2}$, whose intersection array is See Figure \ref{fig:distpart-wq} for a depiction of the distance partition of $\Gamma$ with respect to $v$.